ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 functional programming context.

 Inversion of control is used heavily in backend systems like traditional Java enterprise systems.
 There are tons of advantages to this approach and I will leave that up to you to research.

 For GUI systems, inversion of control can work quite well.
 Typically it is set up by having a single builder object that is configured at application startup in the root of your GUI tree or as a singleton.
 As use of the application progresses, new components are created and they are in some way given access to the builder or the builder is notified of their creation.
-For example, in Adobe Flash back in the day you could listen in the root GUI component using the capture phase of events for any new component that was added to the component tree and then the builder could inspect the metadata of the component and inject its dependencies.
+For example, in Adobe Flash back in the day you could listen in the root GUI component using the capture phase of events for a signal when any new component was added to the component tree and then the builder could inspect the metadata of the component and inject its dependencies.
 In more complex implementations, if you instruct the builder that a thing has changed (e.g. the User object), then the builder has kept track of every single component in the GUI that "needs" the User object and will provide the new user object to them so they can update themselves.